 Students are normally required to select a maximum of four subjects for Post-16 study.
 Students may drop an A level subject at the end of Year 13 and accept an AS grade in this subject.
-Students who complete 3 units of work in their Applied course will be accredited with a Certificate if they choose to drop the subject at the end of year 13.
-This certificate is eligible for UCAS points.

-Applied courses are accredited after two years of work and a student is not permitted to opt out of a BTEC or Cambridge Technical at the end of Year 13.
+Applied courses are accredited after two years of work.
+A student is not advised to opt out of a BTEC Subsidiary Diploma/ an OCR Cambridge Technical Level 3 Introductory Diploma or an AQA Level 3 Extended Certificate at the end of Year 13, but if they do so, they may be awarded a Certificate with associated UCAS points acknowledging achievement in 3 units of work rather than 6.